 - Status: My position is good and recognized by the people who work with me.

 Introduce the different intrinsic motivators with some background explanation and an example

 Step 1 of the exercise:

-- Let people (could be in pairs) explain a bit by answering the questions: what motivates you the most? and what motivates you the least?
+- Let people (could be in pairs) explain a bit by answering the questions: what motivates you the most?
+And what motivates you the least?

 Step 2 of the activity:

-- Let each person individually indicate how daily work (or a particular change in daily work) influence the motivators.
+- Let each person individually indicate how daily work (or a particular change in daily work) influences the motivators.
 Do your daily activities influence your motivators in a positive (move them upward) or negative way (move them downward)?

-- Let people (could be in pairs) explain a bit the change.
+- Let people (could be in pairs) explain a bit about the change.
 Why is that shift happening?